Experimental measurement of the quantum geometric tensor using coupled qubits in diamond

-{\it Acknowledgments.---} We thank G. Palumbo, M. Di Liberto, P. Zoller for helpful discussions.
-The work is supported by National Natural Science Foundation of China (11574103, 11690030, 11690032, 11874024), National 1000 Youth Talent Program.
+{\it Acknowledgements.---} We thank G. Palumbo, M. Di Liberto, P. Zoller, Yu Liu for helpful discussions.
+The work is supported by National Natural Science Foundation of China (11574103, 11690030, 11690032, 11874024).
 M.B.P. is supported by the EU projects HYPERDIAMOND and AsteriQs, the BMBF project NanoSpin and DiaPol and the ERC Synergy grant BioQ.
 F. J. is supported by DFG (FOR 1493, SPP 1923), VW Stiftung, BMBF, ERC, EU (AsteriQs), BW Stiftung, Ministry of Science and Arts, Center for Integrated quantum science and technology (IQST).
 T.O. is supported by JSPS KAKENHI Grant Number JP18H05857, RIKEN Incentive Research Project, and the Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS) at RIKEN.
-N.G. is supported by the ERC Starting Grant TopoCold and the Fonds De La Recherche Scientifique (FRS-FNRS)(Belgium).
+N.G. is supported by the ERC Starting Grant TopoCold and the Fonds De La Recherche Scientifique (FRS-FNRS) (Belgium).